benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-digits-of-various-infinite-series.md

 $$\pi\stackrel{?}{=}\pi_N+\frac{1}{N}-\frac{1}{4N^3}+\frac{5}{16N^5}-\frac{61}{64N^7}+\cdots$$

 so we expect some sort of alternating series in odd powers of $$1/N$$.
-The powers of 2 in the denominators, and the fact that the blocks of incorrect digits differed from the correct digits by multiples of powers of 5, seems to suggest that maybe we should take the number of terms to be 5 times a power of 10, instead of just a power of 10.
-This has the effect of eliminating the powers of 2 from the denominators, giving the asymptotic formula
+The powers of 2 in the denominators, and the fact that the blocks of incorrect digits differed from the correct digits by multiples of powers of 5, seems to suggest that maybe we should *halve* the number of terms we are summing.
+By replacing $$N$$ with $$N/2$$ in the above formula, we eliminate the powers of 2 from the denominators.
+This isn't necessary to do of course, it just makes things a bit simpler.
+Looking at the case where the number of terms is now half of a power of 10, we get the asymptotic formula

 $$\pi\stackrel{?}{=}\pi_{5\cdot 10^{N-1}}+\frac{2\cdot 1}{10^{N}}-\frac{2\cdot 1}{10^{3N}}+\frac{2\cdot 5}{10^{5N}}-\frac{2\cdot 61}{10^{7N}}+\cdots$$